allo-protocol/allo-v2/generated-docs/contracts/strategies/qv-hackathon/HackathonQVStrategy.md

 function isPayable() external pure returns (bool)
 ```

-Returns if the this contract is payable or not
+Returns if this contract is payable or not